|Back to Main Print This Page Email to a Friend|

 Tingling and pain can occur in the affected regions.

-Course of Typical Skin Changes.
-The primary symptoms of scleroderma occur in the skin.
+Course of Typical Skin Changes: The primary symptoms of scleroderma occur in the skin.
 They often take the following course:

 - Typically, pitted scars appear first on the hands.
 The skin begins to thicken and harden on the hands, feet, and face.
 The fingers may swell.
 This condition is called sclerodactylia or acrosclerosis.
-Patients with diffuse scleroderma may have swelling of the whole hand before the skin significantly thickens.
+People with diffuse scleroderma may have swelling of the whole hand before the skin significantly thickens.

 - Thickened or hardened patches may also develop on other areas of the body.
 (Their appearance on the trunk and near the elbows or knees tends to be a sign of a more severe condition.)